hongtaoh/olymvis/content/vis1.md

 <div id="figure25" class="vis"></div>
 <div class="caption">Figure 23: Vertical stacked bar chart for changes in female participation</div>

 However, as discussed above, stacked bar charts can only show the changes in percentages, not those in actual number of participants.
-To also visualize how the total number of athletes participating in the Olympics changed over the century, we opted stacked area chart.
+To also visualize how the total number of athletes participating in Summer Olympics changed over the century, we opted stacked area chart.
 See Figure 24.

 <div id="figure26" class="vis"></div>
 <div class="caption">Figure 24: Stacked area chart for changes in female participation</div>